The 9 Emotional Needs Everyone Has + How To Meet Them

 What does this mean for our mental and emotional wellness?

 If we accept the premise that each of us is equipped to meet our inherent needs, we can begin to apply a problem-solving mentality to the struggles we all face.

-Think about it: According to Maslow, if you're dealing with a condition such as depression, anxiety, or addiction, it's because one of your fundamental needs is not being met.
-So, solving these problems starts with identifying which of your needs are not being met.
+According to Maslow, if you're dealing with a condition such as depression, anxiety, or addiction, at the most basic level—excluding biochemistry and genetic predisposition—it's because one of your fundamental needs is not being met.
+So, solving these problems starts with identifying which of your needs are not being met and requires self awareness.
 We'll dig into each of these needs in a bit, but these are the nine emotional needs we're talking about: security, volition, attention, emotional connection, connection to the community, privacy, a sense of status, a sense of achievement, and meaning.

-This is an exciting development in the field of personal development because it empowers us to make ourselves happy.
+This is an exciting development in the field of personal development because it empowers us to make ourselves happy and can relieve a sense of helplessness.
 We can look at the imbalances in our jobs, relationships, and environments from a unique perspective.
 Instead of thinking there is something "wrong" with us, we can be solution-focused and ask, "What emotional needs are not being met?"

 In order to determine whether your emotional needs are being met, you need to understand what each of these needs really comprises.
 Here's a brief summary of each: